magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/create-access-control-list-rule.md

 ##Step 2.
 Create user role with custom resources

 1. Navigate to **SYSTEM** > Permissions > **User Roles**
-1. After click Role Resources tab select Resource Access as Custom.
+1. After clicking the Role Resources tab, select Resource Access as Custom.
 ![Resource access as custom]({{ site.baseurl }}/common/images/ext-best-practices/resource-access-custom-create-acl-rule.png)
 1. Select the resources and save the role.
 ![Resource tree]({{ site.baseurl }}/common/images/ext-best-practices/role-resources-create-acl-rule.png)

 ##Step 3.
 Use ACL in Menu

-In the module's directory create menu.xml file.
+In your module create `menu.xml` file.
 We can hide the menu to the users by adding the `resource` attribute to `add` nodes in menu.xml.

 > `etc/adminhtml/menu.xml`